patrickpassosb/Kraken-DaD/tasks/033-moving-average-node-best-practices.md

 <!-- This is where you tell the AI agent to update progress as work is completed -->

 Progress:
-- [x] Inspect `apps/frontend/src/nodes/MovingAverageNode.tsx` for issues and improvements
+- [x] Update `MovingAverageNode.tsx` to validate period input and write on blur
-- [x] Cross-check relevant React Flow API usage via Context7
+- [x] Normalize method value on incoming data
-- [x] Deliver prioritized findings with concrete fixes
+- [x] Verify behavior against success criteria

 ---

 ## 11. File Structure & Organization

-No new code files planned; reporting only.
+Modify `apps/frontend/src/nodes/MovingAverageNode.tsx` only.

 ---